|The driver of the truck rammed into a crowd of young Israelis in|

 But had he survived and been caught and arrested and tried and sentenced, here is what the World Council of Churches would likely have urged its faithful followers - hundreds of millions of Christians - to do for him:

 "To pray for, visit, and tend to [his] needs... no matter the reason for [his] detention...
 [And] for the churches in the Holy Land to remember [him] through prayers and acts of solidarity that restore to [him his] freedom with justice and dignity”.How do we know?
 Because those words, very slightly changed in order to address a larger number of Palestinian Arab terrorists behind Israeli bars, issued forth from the publicity bureau of the Secretary General of the World Council of Churches, Olav Fykse Tveit, almost three years ago.
+Our efforts to engage with them in dialogue have been pointedly ignored over and again.

 |Four victims (left to right) of today's truck ramming attack:|